-Within the Ministry of Education and Science of RNM (www.mon.gov.mk), will be established a Grievance mechanism online, including grievance registry.
+Within the Ministry of Education and Science of RNM (www.mon.gov.mk), an online Grievance mechanism has been established including grievance registry.
 The aim of this mechanism is to inform all relevant stakeholders for the procedures for submitting a complaint regarding the project activities and receiving a response of the submitted grievance.